-Fisherman’s Post Newspaper, the free publication that covers all the saltwater fishing action along the Carolina coast, will be hosting its tenth annual full-day “Hands On” Saltwater Fishing School (its seventh year in Morehead City) on Saturday, February 20, 2016, at the Crystal Coast Civic Center on Arendell Street from 7:30 am-5:00 pm.
+Fisherman’s Post Newspaper, the free publication that covers all the saltwater fishing action along the Carolina coast, will be hosting its twelfth annual full-day “Hands On” Saltwater Fishing Schools (its ninth year in Morehead City) on Saturday, February 12, 2022, at the Crystal Coast Civic Center on Arendell Street from 7:30 am-5:00 pm.

 Click here for a list of Morehead Captains and Instructors.

 Click here for the Full Day Morehead Schedule

 This year’s Fisherman’s Post “Hands On” Saltwater Fishing Schools are staffed by more than 18 local captains who will share their experience and insights on inshore, nearshore, surf, offshore, and blue water fishing.
 They’ll cover a range of topics that includes techniques, equipment, strategy, locations, terminal tackle, electronics, bait, etc.

-The captains selected for the Saltwater Fishing Schools are specialists in their field, and their backyard waters include Morehead City, Atlantic Beach, Beaufort, Swansboro, Emerald Isle, Harkers Island, Oriental, Washington, Wrightsville Beach, Carolina Beach, Sneads Ferry, Topsail, Oak Island, and Ocean Isle.
+The captains selected for the Saltwater Fishing Schools are specialists in their field, and their backyard waters include Morehead City, Atlantic Beach, Beaufort, Swansboro, Emerald Isle, Harkers Island, Oriental, Washington, Nags Head, Hatteras, Wrightsville Beach, Carolina Beach, Sneads Ferry, Topsail, Oak Island, and Ocean Isle.

 There will be main seminars and several rigging stations going on concurrently all day long, so you will always be able to find a session that most interests you.

 The main seminars will have three captains working together to thoroughly cover their particular subject material, as well as give their different perspectives on what works for them.

 The rigging stations are smaller and hands-on, with participants tying and making the rigs themselves.
 This hands-on approach will greatly enhance the walk-away knowledge you receive from the school.
 The rigging stations are supplied by Chasin’ Tails Outdoors and our many tackle manufacturer sponsors, so you’ll leave the Saltwater Fishing School with complimentary terminal tackle.
 You learn the rigs.
 You make the rigs.
 It’s hands on!

 Click here for a list of other Morehead School Sponsors.